 Boosts Iron Reserves

-Poor haemoglobin levels can cause fatigue, irregular heartbeats, shortness of breath, hair loss and if left untreated, it would lead to other serious complications.
+Poor haemoglobin levels can cause fatigue, irregular heartbeats, shortness of breath, and hair loss and if left untreated, it would lead to other serious complications.
 Toor dal is an impressive source of plant-based iron and folic acid and it pumps iron levels naturally.

 Also Read: My Dinner Was Dal and Rice For A Month.
 And This Is How Transformed Me